superstreamlabs/memphis.go/README.md

   memphis.MaxMsgDeliveries(<int>), // defaults to 10
   memphis.ConsumerGenUniqueSuffix(),
   memphis.ConsumerErrorHandler(func(*Consumer, error){})
-  memphis.StartConsumeFromSeq(<uint64>)// start consume from specific sequence memphis.LastMessages(<uint64>)// consume specific amount of messages from last )
+  memphis.StartConsumeFromSeq(<uint64>)// start consuming from a specific sequence. defaults to 1 memphis.LastMessages(<int64>)// consume the last N messages, defaults to -1 (all messages in the station) )

 // creation from a Conn